moritz-hoelting/shulkerscript-webpage/src/content/docs/guides/syntax.md

 :::

 ## Functions
+!changed[0.2.0]

 Functions are blocks of code that can be executed.
-They start with `fn` followed by the name of the function, parenthesis and a block of code.
+They start with `fn` followed by the name of the function, [arguments](../../reference/functions/#arguments) in parentheses and a block of code.
-Optionally they can be preceeded by annotations.
+Optionally they can be preceded by annotations.
 When a function has the `pub` keyword in front of it, it will be accessible from other files.
 ```shulkerscript title="src/main.shu"
 #[tick]
 fn main() {